tom-raf/SongRunner/README.md

 # Songrunner

+Lightweight React full-stack app that generates Playlists on your Spotify account tailored to your run.

+# Installation

 To use this you're going to need a Spotify Account, it probably needs to be premium, i haven't tested with a free version.
 I suspect it won't have the scope to create playlists.